pflanze/functional-perl/docs/blog/perl-weekly-challenges-113.md

 And there is the result as requested by the task.
-One could write a formatter method that would print the ASCII representation as used in the task description, but I'm off to other work.
+One could write a formatter method that would print the ASCII representation as used in the task description, but I'm continuing to the other task.

 ## Task #1: Represent Integer